widdowquinn/Teaching-Intro-to-Bioinf/README.md

 ## Overview

-This repository contains the source code and images for slides and exercises for the Introduction to Bioinformatics course written and presented by Leighton Pritchard and Peter Cock in May and June 2014, at the James Hutton Institute, Dundee.
+This repository contains the source code and images for slides and exercises for the Introduction to Bioinformatics course written and presented at the James Hutton Institute Dundee, by Leighton Pritchard and Peter Cock.

 This repository was split off from the initial repository at [https://github.com/widdowquinn/Teaching](https://github.com/widdowquinn/Teaching)